 Remote Provisioning Scan Capabilities Status

-The Remote Provisioning Scan Capabilities Status message is an unacknowledged message used by the Remote Provisioning Server to report the current value of the Remote Provisioning Max Scanned Items state of a Remote Provisioning Server.
+The Remote Provisioning Scan Capabilities Status message is an unacknowledged message used by the Remote Provisioning Server to report the current value of the Remote Provisioning Scan Capabilities state of a Remote Provisioning Server.

 The structure of the message is defined in Table 4.6.